We have a number of services described on this page that should enable you to study successfully.

 You can contact your regional or national centre to talk about the services and support you might need.

-Your OU tutor or study adviser is available for contact at certain times through your period of study so that you can discuss your requirements.
-A small amount of additional time may be available for one-to-one contact with your tutor.
+Your OU tutor or a study adviser is available for contact at certain times through your period of study so you can discuss your requirements.
+It would be useful to discuss any study strategies at the beginning of your study.

-The OU advisers at your local regional or national centre can discuss any queries you might have.
+The OU Learner Support team in your regional or national centre can deal with any queries you might have.
 Centres are open Mondays to Fridays, 9am - 5pm.

 The Evening Advice Line is available out of office hours, phone 0870 3331444.

-Additional arrangements can be made where there is clear evidence of need and agreement is given by the Examination and Assessment Board.
-Examples of additional arrangements include
+Additional arrangements can be made where there is clear evidence of need and arrangements are agreed by the Examination and Assessment Board.

-Further information, including how to request alternative arrangements, can be found in the main examination arrangements area.
-Do look at the information as soon as possible as you will be required to gather evidence of your needs and that can take some time.
+You can find more details in the main examination arrangements section and can contact your regional or national centre for further information.
+Do look at the information as soon as possible as you will be required to provide evidence of your needs and that can take some time.